AdriaVieira/pixel-art-maker/README.md

 ## Contributing

-A lot of research on Google Chrome.
+A lot of research on Google Chrome and Stack Overflow.